ibis-inria/pyLoadBalancer/README.rst

 computer can run the Load Balancer core, and few other computers can run each one a hub of workers).

-Configure the ``parameters.json`` in each computers in order to assign the correct IPs and ports, and be sure to open corresponding ports.
+Configure a ``parameters.json`` file in each computers in order to assign the correct IPs and ports, and be sure to open corresponding ports.